 Don’t miss out on Twitter

 With personalization being a rapidly growing trend these days, you should focus your attention on social media platforms that allow you to make your marketing strategy more relatable.
 Twitter is the one place where you can let loose and have fun with it.
+Also, in order to boost your Twitter, you can always get new followers on Twitter, make your new brand look more active.

 Twitter is the best place to find your tone of voice outside your main marketing strategy.
 You can tap into a new audience, and be more friendly and playful (or serious) with them.
 Adding Twitter to your marketing efforts can actually revolutionize your marketing when done thoughtfully and right.
 Although Twitter is not necessarily the first marketers’ choice, its potential lies in understanding the competitive edge you have and how you can use that in application to this particular social media platform.